Qiskit/rustworkx/docs/source/api.rst

         :raises NoEdgeBetweenNodes if the DAG is broken and an edge can't be found to a neighbor node

+    .. py:method:: in_edges(self, node):
+        Get the index and edge data for all parents of a node.

+        This will return a list of tuples with the parent index the node index and the edge data.
+This can be used to recreate add_edge() calls.

+        :param int node: The index of the node to get the edges for

+        :returns in_edges: A list of tuples of the form:
+            (parent_index, node_index, edge_data)
+        :rtype: list
+        :raises NoEdgeBetweenNodes if the DAG is broken and an edge can't be found to a neighbor node

+    .. py:method:: out_edges(self, node):
+        Get the index and edge data for all children of a node.

+        This will return a list of tuples with the child index the node index and the edge data.
+This can be used to recreate add_edge() calls.

+        :param int node: The index of the node to get the edges for

+        :returns out_edges: A list of tuples of the form:
+            (node_index, child_index, edge_data)
+        :rtype: list
+        :raises NoEdgeBetweenNodes if the DAG is broken and an edge can't be found to a neighbor node

     .. py:method:: in_degree(self, node):
         Get the degree of a node for inbound edges.

         :param int node: The index of the node to find the inbound degree of

         :returns degree: The inbound degree for the specified node
+        :rtype: int

+    .. py:method:: out_degree(self, node):
+        Get the degree of a node for outbound edges.

+        :param int node: The index of the node to find the outbound degree of

+        :returns degree: The outbound degree for the specified node
         :rtype: int

     .. py:method:: remove_edge(self, parent, child):